 If you have any abnormal bleeding, please alert your practitioner.
 Depending on your age and any medications you are taking, testing to determine the cause is often the best course of action.
 Once the cause is determined, all appropriate treatment options can be considered.
-For heavy periods, one option is endometrial ablation.

 The breasts are composed of fat, fibrous tissue, and glands that can produce milk.
 Breast tissue responds to hormonal changes during the menstrual cycle and pregnancy.
 Common breast problems include pain, nipple discharge and lumps.
 Cancer is not usually the cause of symptoms but, because early detection and treatment of breast cancer is thought to be critical, all breast concerns should be taken seriously.
 Scaly skin changes in the area of the nipple, and/or new nipple inversion are particularly concerning and should be brought to your practitioner’s attention as soon as possible.

 It is important for you to know that if there is a new breast lump and it is not found to be a cyst on ultrasound, additional testing should be done even if a mammogram is done and is read as normal.
 Your doctor may suggest that you see a surgeon to determine whether or not a biopsy should be done.